Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Most dogs drool excessively in the car because they are excited to go for a ride.
 It’s a real joy for many pets, and few things are more exciting, so the drooling always seems to get out of control.
 Positive reinforcement training can help keep them calm in the car so they don’t get so excited, which might reduce the amount of drool.
 The thrill might wear off as they age, and with less excitement comes less drool.

-Dogs can also drool due to motion sickness, anxiety, and heatstroke, so it’s important to watch your dog carefully, especially if they don’t seem excited, and never leave them in the car with the windows up, as it only takes a few minutes to reach dangerous temperatures.
+Dogs can also drool due to motion sickness, anxiety, and heat-related illness, so it’s important to watch your dog carefully, especially if they don’t seem excited.
+And never leave them unattended, as it only takes a few minutes to reach deadly temperatures.

 Featured Image Credit: Vladimir Konstantinov, Shutterstock